smmarouzi/generate_fictional_character/README.md

 `python main.py`

 ## About running main.py
-- you might need to press a key to close opened image windows
+- you might need to press a key to close opened image windows or close them by pressing X.
 - please enter a number whenever it is asked in terminal
     - a number between 1 to 13 to choose different customs
     - a number between 1 to 4 to choose different backgrounds